MortenTryti/MachineLearning/Project 3/README.md

 ### def Identity(y):
-Applies the identity function to input y, so nothing happens.
+Applies the identity function to input y, so the input is returned.

 ### RELU(y)